 Loan Interest Rate - Loan against insurance is a suitable option against an unsecured personal loan.
-The interest rates on loan against insurance is around 10%-12%.
+The interest rates on loan against insurance is majorly lower than 10%-12%.

 Documentation - Since the borrower is already a customer, there is minimum documentation required and the loan amount is disbursed instantly.

-Tax Benefits - The Interest on loan against insurance is allowed as a deduction from income chargeable under the head income from house property provided the amount is being utilised re-construct, renew or repair a new property.
+Tax Benefits - The Interest on loan against insurance is allowed as a deduction from income chargeable under the head income from house property provided the amount is being utilised for construct, re-construction or repairing a property.

 Repayment Options - If the policyholder fails to repay the loan amount, the life insurance policy will lapse.
 You also have the option to pre-pay or foreclose the loan if you have the funds to do so.
 It is advisable to pay the loan amount as failure to do so will increase the outstanding amount.
-The due amount and interest rate will be deducted from the death benefit payable.
+In case of death of the policyholder, the due amount and interest rate will be deducted from the death benefit payable.
 The policy is normally terminated if the outstanding premium and the interest amount is equal to the surrender value.
-The process is repayment is similar to a normal loan, you will be required to pay in equated monthly installments/EMIs.
+The process for repayment is similar to a normal loan, you will be required to pay the loan and interest amount in equated monthly installments/EMIs.